gouwsxander/bash-style-guide/README.md

 ### Spacing

-No more than 2 consecutive newline characters (ie. no more than 1 blank line in a row).
+No more than 2 consecutive newline characters (i.e., no more than 1 blank line in a row).

 ### Comments